PeterCamilleri/CX16/quirks/new.md

 resistor but you will have to deal with the mirror image problem and be careful that you get the correct pins.

+#### Pin 5

+On the 6502, pin 5 is a No Connect pin.
+On the 65C02 it is a seldom used output, Memory Lock.

+So long as the 6502 PCB respects the No Connect, this one should be fine.

+#### Pin 37

+On the 6502, pin 37 is the &Phi;0 input pin.
+On the 65C02 it's the &Phi;2
+input pin.
+While this sounds serious, in most cases, at the low speeds of older 6502 PCBs, the difference should not matter.
+The later section on clocking looks into more detail of changes that are needed at higher speeds.

+#### Pin 2

+On both the 6502 and the 65C02, pin 2 is used as the Ready line.
+It is most often used as an input, usually held high because it is not being used.
+On the 65C02 it can sometimes be used as an output.
+This occurs during execution of the new Wait for an Interrupt (WAI) instruction.
+Another change made in the C chip is that this pin no longer has an internal _pullup_.
+This means that an older PCB may treat pin 2 as a no connect.
+In that case, we would need to resort to a bodge resistor, like the one for pin 36, except between pins 2 and 8.

 ### Power Supply